Optimum Internet delivers faster speeds, but T-Mobile 5G Home Internet has stable prices and no extra fees.

 “We could barely stream Lakers and Dodger games, let alone shows on Netflix,” Abbott said of his previous DSL plan in a chat for our review of T-Mobile’s 5G internet service.
 Abbott says that T-Mobile 5G Home Internet “took us from low-quality streaming on a single TV to being able to stream two different shows in two different rooms with high definition.”

-Customers do note that the service is better for basic use cases and not for those who need high-speed, low-latency connections for things like online gaming.
+Customers do note that the 5G home internet services are better for basic use cases and not for those who need high-speed, low-latency connections for things like online gaming.
 “I honestly gave up trying to game on this internet,” says Jordan Rivera, a T-Mobile 5G Home Internet customer in Las Vegas, Nevada.
 “I would die before knowing anything hit me.
 I mostly play single player games now, ha.
 Overall it’s pretty solid, especially if you don’t have other options,” Rivera adds.
 “But online gaming is rough.”

 Want Optimum or T-Mobile 5G Home Internet?
 Find it in your area.

 For those who want reliability and a better customer service experience, T-Mobile 5G Home Internet is the way to go.
 It’s a better overall service, and generally more reliable.
-However, those who want higher-speed connections with lower latency should avoid a 5G-based service for now and instead go for a wired fiber or cable based service.
-Again, small households who just want decent internet for basic tasks should go for T-Mobile, but more demanding users may be forced to go for the less-loved Optimum instead.
+However, those who want higher-speed connections with lower latency should avoid a 5G-based service for now and instead go for a wired fiber or cable internet service.
+Again, small households who just want decent internet for basic tasks should go for T-Mobile, but larger households with power users may find Optimum's speeds are worth the subpar customer service.